uesleibros/wasabi/README.md

 ## ![](resources/svg/star-rainbow.svg) Community & Acknowledgements

-Wasabi was not built in a vacuum.
-It is the culmination of years of research, trial, and error by some of the most brilliant minds in the VBA and VB6 networking community.
-We are honored to stand on the shoulders of these developers and their pioneering projects:
+Wasabi builds on techniques and groundwork pioneered by these projects and their authors:

 <p align="center">
   <table>